 Can I use another kind of pork bones?

-Sure!
-I was having a hard time finding trotters, and my local grocery store had neck bones on sale for a ridiculously cheap price, so I went for it.
+I was having a hard time finding trotters, which is what most people use to make tonkotsu it seems, and my local grocery store had neck bones on sale for a ridiculously cheap price so I went for it.

 I do not regret it.